 For the sake of this article – and for the sake of our sanity more broadly – when we speak about collaboration we mean getting things done in groups, where we are working across borders – be they functional, regional, or organizational.
 Whether a collaboration is something little (like aligning pricing across a portfolio of products) or something big (like creating a cross-division or cross-company strategy), it can always be understood as a specific activity in which people from across boundaries work together to get something done.

 So we should stop using collaboration as a synonym for being nice to work with, or saying “could you be more collaborative?” as a way to get what we want.
 Collaboration is not working in an open-plan office; being flooded with chat notifications; or spending time in all-day workshops.
-These things may or may not come up as part of a collaboration – and they may help or hinder such efforts – but collaboration is simply working together in a group to get
+These things may or may not come up as part of a collaboration – and they may help or hinder such efforts – but collaboration is simply working together in a group to get an outcome.

 With this clarity, it becomes obvious that there is no need to collaborate on everything or with everyone.
 Many difficult tasks are more efficiently managed and executed solo, or within hierarchical structures.
 Other initiatives require keeping people informed with brilliant communication – but with no need to input, so they are not collaborative initiatives either.
 Other times there are sticky politics where you need to negotiate to get what you want – also not collaboration.
 The rightful home for collaboration is in challenges that are important, complex and shared.